himadri-09/End-to-End-ML-project-with-MLflow/README.md

 # End-to-end-Machine-Learning-Project-with-MLflow

 This project predicts wine quality based on various chemical properties using machine learning techniques.
 It focuses on creating structured, modular, and object-oriented Python code with seamless deployment pipelines.
-The project also incorporates MLflow for experiment tracking, CI/CD, Flask for a web application, and deployment on AWS.
+The project also incorporates MLflow for experiment tracking, CI/CD, Flask for a web application, MLOps , and deployment on AWS.

 ## Project Goal